-Our two-week trip to Thailand and the Philippines was off to an excellent start after a relaxing stay on the island of Koh Lanta.
+Our two-week trip to Thailand and the Philippines is off to an excellent start after a relaxing stay on the island of Koh Lanta.

 Located in Satun province, Koh Lipe is Thailand’s southernmost island and often referred to as “the Maldives of Thailand.”
 I’ve been fortunate enough to see a dozen or so Thai islands and for my money, Koh Lipe just might be the most beautiful.

 As Thailand’s tourism industry booms at record levels, Koh Lipe (like Koh Lanta) still feels relatively undiscovered.
 Perhaps because it’s a little harder to get to than Thailand’s mega-resort areas like Phuket, Krabi and Hua Hin.

 It was a tiny blurb in Travel & Leisure magazine a few years ago that originally put Koh Lipe on my radar.
-But on previous trips to Thailand I had always opted for an island that was easier to reach.
+But on previous trips to Thailand, I’ve always opted for an island that was easier to reach.

 How to get to Koh Lipe

-Langkawi, Malaysia is actually the closest at just an hour away but visitors arriving from Malaysia must clear immigration and customs upon arrival.
+Langkawi, Malaysia is actually the closest at just an hour away.
+But visitors arriving from Malaysia must clear immigration and customs upon arrival.
 In the low season months, a speedboat from Pak Bara is the only option.

-What to do on Koh Lipe
+Things to Do on Koh Lipe

 The island has 3 main beaches, all with pearly white sand and clear turquoise waters.
 The busiest and perhaps most beautiful is Pattaya Beach, where many of the hotels (including ours) are located.

 Sunrise Beach spans the eastern side of the island from south to north and is less populated by hotels.
 Sunset Beach has a laid-back vibe and limited accommodation but the population swells each evening as the sun begins its descent and visitors from around the island walk over to enjoy the nightly show.